plandex-ai/plandex/README.md

 - 🏗️ Go beyond autocomplete to build complex functionality with AI
 - 🚫 Stop the mouse-centered, copy-pasting-back-and-forth madness of coding with ChatGPT
-- 📑 Manage context efficiently in the terminal—load or remove multiple files or directories in one command with glob patterns
+- 📑 Manage context efficiently in the terminal—load or remove entire directories recursively or multiple files with glob patterns
-- ⚡️ Ensure AI models are always working with the latest version of your files
+- ⚡️ Ensure AI models always have the latest versions of files in context
 - 🚧 Experiment, revise, and review in a protected sandbox before applying changes
-- ⏪ Rewind and retry as needed with version control
+- ⏪ Rewind and retry as needed with baked-in version control
 - 🌱 Explore multiple approaches with branches
-- 🏎️ Work on multiple tasks in parallel
+- 🏎️ Run tasks in the background or work on multiple tasks in parallel
 - 🌡️ Try different models and model settings

 ## Get started 🚀